repnz/windbg-cheat-sheet/README.md

 If there the DriverEntry function returns an error status, it will be returned to "sc" / OsrLoader and the driver will be unloaded without calling DriverUnload.

+## Exploring Modules And Symbols

+- lm -> Prints list of loaded modules
+- x -> Prints loaded symbols - x <module_name>!<symbol_name> - you can use wildcard on both sides

 ## Breakpoints

 - bp - normal breakpoint